 - Check the cart total when the admin end enables the inclusive tax.

-- Check that the product details page is open when the user clicks on the product description on the checkout page.
+- Check that the product details page opens when the user clicks on the product description on the checkout page.

 - Check that the UI of the add-to-cart is as per the requirement.